pragyarajput31/DFB/README.md

 ## Dynamic Form Generator
 ## Description
-The Dynamic Form Generator is a React-based application that dynamically generates forms based on a provided JSON schema.
-The application features a split-screen interface where users can edit the schema in real-time on one side and see the generated form on the other.
-It is designed with responsiveness, validation, and user experience in mind.
+The Dynamic Form Generator is a React application that creates forms dynamically based on a given JSON schema.
+It features a dual-pane interface, allowing users to edit the schema on one side and instantly view the corresponding form on the other.
+The application prioritizes responsiveness, form validation, and an intuitive user experience.

 ## Setup Instructions
 1. Clone the repository.